nelsonokunseri/Jenkins-CI-CD-Pipeline-Project-V1/README.md

         - Maven Release Plug-In
         - Slack Notification
     - Install all plugings without restart
+        -remember to integrate a webhook with the entire setup
 18) Confirm and make test your installations/setups